tamimharoun/Rubiks-costume/README.md

 - SHUFFLED: A random shuffle is shown.
 Stays in this state until the button is pressed.
 - SOLVED: A solved cube.
 - SLEEP: Turns off the LEDs if the cube has not changed state for 1 min.

+## Development environment
+### IDE
+VSCode on Ubunto was used.
+Doxygen used for the documentation.
+Install the Arduino extension: vsciot-vscode.vscode-arduino Configure your board and download FastLed library

+Note that writing from the serial port is not permitted by default on Ubuntu.
+To enable it, use the below command (assuming ttyACM0 is the serial port you have): sudo chmod a+rw /dev/ttyACM0